getgrav/grav-learn/pages/17/03.themes/06.theme-vars/doc.md

 ### uri object

+> [!CAUTION]
-!!
-The whole list of the Uri object methods is available on the [API site](https://learn.getgrav.org/api#class-gravcommonuri).
+> The whole list of the Uri object methods is available on the [API site](https://learn.getgrav.org/api#class-gravcommonuri).
 Here's a list of the methods you'll find most useful.

 The Uri object has several methods to access parts of the current URI.
 For the full URL `http://mysite.com/grav/section/category/page.json/param1:foo/param2:bar/?query1=baz&query2=qux`: